HewlettPackard/shs-governance-model/GOVERNANCE.md

 is accompanied by a guarantee to review and respond to the relevant action(s) (proposals, PRs, issues, etc.) in short order.

-Lazy Consensus is practiced for all projects in the [insert project name here] org, including the main project repository, community-driven sub-projects, and the community repo that includes proposals and governing documents.
+Lazy Consensus is practiced for all projects in the Slingshot organization, including the main project repository, community-driven sub-projects, and the community repo that includes proposals and governing documents.